 - ▶ RFC 793 states in Section 3.9: - "If the port state is CLOSED ...
 An incoming segment not containing a RST causes a RST to be sent in response." - "If the state is LISTEN ...
-Any other control or text-bearing segment (not containing SYN) must have an ACK and thus would be the ACK and thus would be the ACK.
+Any other control or text-bearing segment (not containing SYN) must have an ACK and thus would network security Security aspects of TCP/IP